Platanus orientalis: Greece

 The Tree of Hippocrates, under which Hippocrates—the "Father of Medicine"—taught at Kos, is reputed to have been an oriental plane.
 A 500-year-old tree presently there may be on the same site and may have been planted from a succession of cuttings from the original.
-The Athenian Academy, outside Athens, featured a sacred grove of planes where the students listened to the masters and where among others the Peripatetics practiced philosophy.
+The Athenian Academy, outside Athens, featured a sacred grove of planes where the students listened to the masters and where, among others, the Peripatetics practised philosophy.

 Many villages in Greece feature plane trees in their main squares, frequently found alongside them are water springs that in the past would serve as the main water source for the villagers; usually these are quite old trees with their age seen as a point of pride for the local inhabitants.
-Occasionally the oldest trees exhibit partially hollowed out trunks, with cavities large enough to provide amusement opportunities for local or visiting children and teenagers, and even serving (along with the rest of the tree) as tourist attractions or at least in one occasion a shrine.
+Occasionally, the oldest trees exhibit partially hollowed-out trunks, with cavities large enough to provide amusement opportunities for local or visiting children and teenagers, and even, in one occasion, to serve (along with the rest of the tree) as a tourist attraction, or at least, in one occasion, as a shrine.

 Rome

 Pliny's Natural History records the westward progress of the plane "introduced among us from a foreign clime for nothing but its shade", planted first at the tomb of Diomedes on the island of Tremiti, then imported to Greek Sicily by Dionysius the Elder (c.
 432–367 BC), tyrant of Syracuse.
 He had plane-trees conveyed to the city of Rhegium (Reggio di Calabria), where they were looked upon as the great marvel of his palace, according to Pliny's sources.
-From there it spread by the first century AD as far as the lands of the Morini in Belgic Gaul.
+From there, it spread by the first century AD as far as the lands of the Morini in Belgic Gaul.
 Regardless of why it may have been introduced, the tree had medicinal uses from early times.
-Pliny details 25 remedies using preparation from the bark, leaves and excrescences of plane.
+Pliny details 25 remedies using preparation from the bark, leaves and excrescences of the plane.
 Pliny prescribes it for burns, bites, stings, frostbite and infections.

 Pliny goes on to describe some legendary plane trees.
 There was one on the grounds of the Athenian Academy, he says, that had roots 50 ft long.
 Licinius Mucianus held a banquet for 19 in a hollow plane-tree of Lycia, and the emperor Caligula another for 15 plus servants in a tree house (nest) built in the branches of a plane-tree at Velletri.